 (Note: This chapter uses "library" to refer to code that is provided in .class or .jar form.
 You should use this approach for parts of your own codebase if you typically compile different parts separately.
 If your codebase is typically compiled together and you are type-checking only part of it, you can use the approach described in this chapter, or you can use command-line arguments such as -AskipUses and -AskipDefs (see Sections 25.4-25.5).
 Also, recall that the Checker Framework analyzes all, and only, the source code that is passed to it.
 The Checker Framework is a plug-in to the javac compiler, and it never analyzes code that is not being compiled, though it does look up annotations in the class files for code that was previously compiled.)

 28.1 Using annotated libraries from the Checker Framework distribution

 The Checker Framework distribution contains annotated versions of popular libraries in directory checker-framework/checker/lib/.
-These currently include
+See its README file for a list of the currently-available libraries.